tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 QCloudPutObjectCopyRequest* request = [[QCloudPutObjectCopyRequest alloc] init];
 // Bucket name in the format: `BucketName-APPID` request.bucket = @"examplebucket-1250000000";
 // Object key, i.e., the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1". request.object = @"exampleobject";
+If the object is in a directory, the path should be "video/xxx/movie.mp4" request.object = @"exampleobject";
 // Indicates whether to copy metadata.
 Enumerated values: Copy, Replaced.
 Default value: Copy
-// If set to `Copy`, the user-defined metadata in the header will be ignored and the metadata will be copied directly.
+// If this field is specified as `Copy`, the user-defined metadata in the header will be ignored and the object will be copied directly
-// If set to `Replaced`, the metadata will be modified based on the header.
-If the destination path is the same as the source path (i.e., you want to modify the metadata), it must be set to `Replaced`. request.metadataDirective = @"Replaced";
+// If it is specified as `Replaced`, the metadata will be modified based on the header information.
+If the destination path is the same as the source path (i.e., when you want to modify the metadata), it must be specified as `Replaced` request.metadataDirective = @"Replaced";
 // Modify the metadata
 [request.customHeaders setValue:@"newValue" forKey:@"x-cos-meta-*"];